ben-dh3/broken_blog_application/challenges/02_building_a_route.md

 I am waving at Leo
 ```

-Make sure your server is running — then, using Postman, check the route is working.
+Make sure your server is running — then, using `curl` or Postman, check the
+route is working.

 [Next Challenge](03_test_driving_a_route.md)